Majestic-dev/Growtopia-FandomWiki-scraper/README.md

 # Usage
 ## Guide

-### After running the ItemSearch.py file, it will ask you to enter an item name, enter the item name and press enter
+### After running the ItemSearch.py file, it will ask you to enter an item name inside the python terminal, enter the item name and press enter

 # License
 This project is licensed under the Apache License - see the [LICENSE](LICENSE) file for details